 Today, the House of Zwack produces three bottlings that are available in the United States: Unicum, Zwack, and the newest, Unicum Plum.
 In 2013, Unicum and Unicum Plum were released in the United States.
 All three bottles look similar to one another, so be sure you are picking up the one you want.

-Actually, Unicum is not new to the United States, it was imported here on and off for about a decade prior to 2005, at which time Zwack was introduced and deemed a product Americans would enjoy more.
+Actually, Unicum is not new to the United State; it was imported here on and off for about a decade prior to 2005, at which time Zwack was introduced and deemed a product Americans would enjoy more.
 However, we have found a renewed appreciation for all things bitter and herbal here and that is why Unicum is back.
-I predict that you will be seeing this more often in cocktail recipes in the near future.
+You may be seeing this more often in cocktail recipes in the near future.
 For now, try it in Zwack cocktails and in place of Averna and Strega in recipes that call for those herbal liqueurs to get a feel for it.
 Simplicity may be its best use and The Emperor cocktail below is a great place to begin mixing Unicum.

 Zwack is rather well-known in the United States and is often compared to Jagermeister, with Zwack often being considered a gentler upgrade from Jagermeister's often notorious reputation.
 Zwack uses the same base recipe as Unicum, with a few of the ingredients adjusted.
 Notably, it is slightly sweeter, the bitters are reduced, and the citrus elements are enhanced.
 It is a wonderful bouquet of herbs and the citrus finish is rememberable.